 Street food - A Foodie's delight!

 Bengalis are known for their love for food.
-While rest of the country follows a strict vegetarian diet during the festival, Non- veg dishes galore the streets of Kolkata.
-The mouth watering street food in Kolkata is very famous and this is where you need to be if you are fed up of the Navratri veg eatings.
+While the rest of the country follows a strict vegetarian diet during the festival, Non- veg dishes galore the streets of Kolkata.
+The mouth-watering street food in Kolkata is very famous and this is where you need to be if you are fed up of the Navratri veg eatings.
 Bengali sweets are irresistible for anyone and don't forget to eat your hearts out at the sweet shops of Kolkata.

 The last day procession is also a grand affair during the Durga Puja in Kolkata.
 Travel to this 'Land of Joy' and witness one of the best Dussehra celebrations in India.